-The required oral examination in defense of the dissertation prospectus administered by the supervisory committee, generally taken six months after a student passes the comprehensive examination.
-The defense will be public but the committee will also meet privately with the candidate.
+The required oral examination in defense of the dissertation prospectus administered by the supervisory committee, is generally taken six months after a student passes the comprehensive examination.
+The seminar to present the prospectus will be public but the defense will be only for the committee and the candidate.

 The student must schedule a room for the oral presentation through BMI for a date and time agreed to by the supervisory committee.
-The presentation must be announced (this is done by the BMI administrative support staff upon request from the student) and open to BMI faculty.
-Attendance by others is left to the discretion of the supervisory committee.
+The presentation must be announced (this is done by the BMI administrative support staff upon request from the student) and is open to the public.
 The announcement must include an abstract, the name of the student, the names of the supervisory committee members along with the time, date and place of the presentation of the dissertation prospectus.